skycoin/skywire/mainnet_rules.md

 * 75% uptime is required to be eligible to receive rewards
 * A valid skycoin address must be set for the visor
 * The visor must be running on approved [hardware](#hardware)
+* the visor responds to intermittent pings (i.e. it's possible to establish transports to that visor)
 ***

 ## Rewards